-For the most part, because I am working with smaller manufacturers and suppliers (because of the nature of Finch Goods products), most suppliers have been great about allowing me to make small initial orders.
+For the most part, because I’m working with smaller manufacturers and suppliers (because of the nature of Finch Goods’ products), most suppliers have been great about allowing me to make small initial orders.
 In general, I’ve found that most suppliers are looking for a minimum order of $300.
-Sometimes though, it’s based on number of units per SKU, which I have found to generally be 3-5.
+Sometimes though, it’s based on the number of units per SKU, which I have found to generally be 3-5.
 Still small.

 Packaging Shipping & Fulfillment

-For packaging, I currently have two options depending on what the customers orders.
-I have high-end matte black coffee bags as well as one standard size box that so far has been able to work for every order that is not appropriate for the coffee bags:
+For packaging, I currently have two options depending on what the customer orders.
+I have high-end matte black coffee bags as well as one standard-sized box that, so far, has been able to work for every order that is not appropriate for the coffee bags:

 For packaging filler, I went with a crinkle paper: